-- Coaches will provide game balls to umpire (distributed by AJAA at the beginning of the season)
+- · Coaches will provide games balls to umpire (distributed by AYS at the beginning of the season)

+- Coach of the team on defense will hold onto the extra game balls and throw them into the pitcher as necessary

-- USA Baseball certified bats only
+- USABaseball certified bats only

+- · Players will pitch from 43 feet

 - No Dropped 3rd Strike

 - No Infield Fly

 - No Steals

 - No Bunts

 - Hit by Pitch, batter goes to 1st base

 - No walks

-- o If pitcher gets to 4 balls, coach comes in and finishes the at-bat
+- If pitcher gets to 4 balls, coach comes in and finishes the at bat

-- Coaches throw from 40 feet (6 feet in front of pitching rubber)
+- Coaches throw from the 43 foot pitching rubber

-- If while pitching, the coach is hit by a batted ball, it is treated as a "no pitch"
+- .
+If while pitching, the coach is hit by a batted ball, it is treated as a "no pitch"

 - o Players can strikeout (swinging and looking) from coach pitching

 - Must bat entire lineup

-- 10 defensive players allowed on the field (3 or 4 outfielders)
+- 10 defensive players allowed on the field (4 outfielders)

-- Catcher must wear all protective gear (standard catcher's gear provided by AJAA, personal protection provided by player)
+- Catcher must wear all protective gear (standard catchers gear provided by AYS, personal protection provided by player)

-- Must bat entire line-up
+- Must bat entire line up

-- Runners must stop once ball is controlled by the pitcher on the mound (not pitching rubber)
+- · Runners must stop once ball is controlled by the pitcher on the mound (not pitching rubber)

+- If runner is more than half way between bases when the ball is controlled, the runner will be awarded the next base.
+If they are not half way, the runner will be sent back to the previous base.

+- Runners can advance one (1) base on an overthrow.
+Can only advance on one (1) overthrow per ball in

+play.

-- If more than 9 on a team, a player must not sit for more than 3 consecutive defensive outs and everyone else on the team must sit for 3 outs before a player has to sit again
+- If more than 10 on a team, a player must not sit for more than 3 consecutive defensive outs and everyone

+else on the team must sit for 3 outs before a player has to sit again

-- Time limit will be 1 hr.
-30 min. and finish the inning
+- Time limit will be 1hr 30 min and complete the inning, a new top of an inning starts when the last out is

+made in the bottom off the previous inning

-- Regular season games can end in a tie
+- · Regular season games can end in a tie

-- 5 run max per inning (all innings).
+- 5 run max per inning (all innings)

 - Daily Little League Pitching Guidelines

+- o 7 years old max 50 pitches a day

 - o 8 years old max 50 pitches a day

 - o 9 years old max 75 pitches a day

 - o 10 years old max 75 pitches a day

+- Standard Little League Pitching Rest Guidelines

+- o 0-20 pitches = no Day Rest

+- o 21-35 pitches = 1 Day Rest

+- o 36-50 pitches = 2 Days Rest

+- o 51-65 pitches = 3 Days Rest

+- 66+ pitches = 4 Days Rest

+- Other Pitching Rules & Guidelines

+- Any pitcher that reaches 40 pitches CAN NOT play the position of catcher for the remainder of the day.